aws-samples/amazon-documentdb-samples/samples/python-bench02/README.md

-  --seconds-date-range SECONDS_DATE_RANGE        Number of seconds for range of orderDate field, default=90*87400 --num-secondary-indexes {0,1,2,3}              Number of secondary indexes, default=3 --file-name FILE_NAME                          Starting name of the created CSV and log files, default="bench02-output"
+  --seconds-date-range SECONDS_DATE_RANGE        Number of seconds for range of orderDate field, default=90*87400 --num-secondary-indexes {0,1,2,3}              Number of secondary indexes, default=3 --file-name FILE_NAME                          Starting name of the created CSV and log files, default="bench02-output" --num-intervals-average NUM_INTERVALS_AVERAGE  Number of intervals for averaging recent tps and latency, default=10
 ```